 Float32Array for speedier transfer.

 This is the point at which we look at ways of making decisions around when to use Web Workers.
-Ultimately this is not a simple question but we can make some inferences from the data collected:
+Ultimately this is not a simple question but we can make some inferences from the data collected.

-Preventing Render Blocking
+Smaller Workloads and Render Blocking

 Objects of sub 50,0000 entries (or equivalent complexity) are on average in Chrome going to be less than 16ms to execute a